physmath17/dynamical_systems/README.md

 # dynamical_systems

-anaylysis of some dynamical systems - simple and damped harmo oscillator, Lorentz system and Van der Pol oscillator using the 4th order Runge-Kutta method
+anaylysis of some dynamical systems - simple and damped harmonic oscillator, Lorentz system and Van der Pol oscillator using the 4th order Runge-Kutta method